-While previously it was speculated that only the current flagship devices which are the Galaxy S9/S9+ and Galaxy Note 9 would be receiving the One UI update, it is now clear that not only will last year’s Galaxy S8/S8+ and the Galaxy Note 8 receive the new One UI update, but also all other Samsung devices that will be updated to Android 9 Pie, as shown in the table above.
+While previously it was speculated that only the current flagship devices which are the Galaxy S9/S9+ and Galaxy Note 9 would be receiving the One UI update, it is now clear that this isn’t just about the flagship phones, but the entire Samsung Galaxy family going forward.

-Samsung’s track record hasn’t been that great when it comes to updates so the expected rollout dates might change for some of these devices.
+Samsung’s track record hasn’t been that great when it comes to timely updates so the expected rollout dates might change for some of these devices.

 One UI release date